 the minimum maturity period of the loan is one year;

 the loan is free of interest; and

 the amount of loan is received by inward remittance in free foreign exchange through normal banking channels or by debit to the NRE/FCNR(B) account of the NRI.

-Yes, where an authorised dealer india has granted loan to a non-resident Indian such loans may also be repaid by resident close relative (relative as defined in Section 6 of the Companies Act, 1956), of the Non-Resident Indian by crediting the borrower's loan account through the bank account of such relative.
+Yes, where an authorised dealer in India has granted loan to a non-Resident in India such loans may also be repaid by resident close relative (relative as defined in Section 6 of the Companies Act, 1956), of the Non-Resident in India by crediting the borrower's loan account through the bank account of such relative.

 A. Investment facilities for NRIs

 NRI may, without limit, purchase on repatriation basis:

 Bonds issued by a public sector undertaking (PSU) in India.